 Monthly goals

 Monthly goals can pack quite a punch when it comes to moving forward or changing your habits.
-They can provide a quick win in a relatively short period of time.
-And I know I need a quick win every now and then to keep me motivated.
+They can provide a quick win in a relatively short period.
+And I know I need a quick win now and then to keep me motivated.

 Some monthly goals you might set for yourself are: